RobertMyles/RobertMyles/README.md

 ### Rob McDonnell

-I'm a manager of a data science team working in Ireland in the financial payments industry.
+I'm a manager of a data science team.

-- 🌱 I’m currently refining MLOps processes for data science tasks and learning about data science in the cloud.

 Open-Source projects I've contributed to:
   - [tidyRSS](https://github.com/RobertMyles/tidyRSS), an R package to get and parse RSS feeds